wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 ]
 ```

-In order to page the results of the request, a continuation token may be specified.
+To page the results of the request, a continuation token may be specified.
 This requests the first page of the first two stored events between start index and end index by indicating count is 2 and continuationToken is an empty string:

 ```text
 GET api/v1/Tenants/default/Namespaces/{namespaceId}/Streams/Simple/Data